If you have any questions relating to this policy, please contact us:

 Withdrawing your consent

-Where we rely on your consent as the legal basis for processing your personal information, as set out under ‘How we use your personal information’, you may withdraw your consent at any time by contacting us using the details at the end of this policy.
-If you would like to withdraw your consent to receiving any direct marketing to which you previously opted-in, you can do so using our unsubscribe tool.
-If you withdraw your consent, our use of your personal information before you withdraw is still lawful.
+Where we rely on your consent as the legal basis for processing your personal information, as set out under ‘Lawful bases and why we use your personal data’, you may withdraw your consent at any time by contacting us using the details at the end of this policy.
+If you would like to withdraw your consent to receiving any direct marketing to which you previously opted in, you can do so using the unsubscribe link in the footer of the marketing email.
+If you withdraw your consent, our use of your personal data before you withdraw is still lawful

-Transferring your personal information in a structured data file (“data portability”)
+Transferring your personal data in a structured data file (“data portability”)

 Complaining to the UK data protection regulator